Kansas City Motorcycle Accident Lawyer

 At Dempsey Kingsland Osteen, our experienced Kansas City motorcycle accident attorneys are skilled at proving negligence of the other driver and maximizing damages for clients who have suffered serious or catastrophic harm.
-We have secured verdicts and settlements in the hundreds of thousands and, in one instance, we achieved a $1 million settlement.
+We have secured verdicts and settlements in the hundreds of thousands and we have achieved settlements in the millions.
+If you need a Kansas City motorcycle accident lawyer, consider Dempsey, Kingsland, Oteen.

 Call (816) 484-3776 for a free consultation.
 We can visit you at your home or at the hospital.contact us